SouravD-Me/Covinfo-India/README.md

   <div align="justify">

-This project is developed by a group of talented young students as a part of their B.Tech (Computer Science &amp; Engineering final semester project, under the guidance of [Sourav Das](https://sites.google.com/view/souravd-me/home).
+This project is developed by a small group of talented young students as a part of their B.Tech (Computer Science &amp; Engineering final semester project, under the guidance of [Sourav Das](https://sites.google.com/view/souravd-me/home).

 <br>